BWStearns/faust_joins/README.md

 **Sufficiency Check**

 Next we have a `sufficiency_fn`, which should be a predicate function that takes in whatever type you're using for the value in the Table (the return type of your merge function), and returns a `True` or `False`.
-If it returns True, then the `process_fn` will be called on the value that was passed in.
+If it returns `True`, then the `process_fn` will be called on the value that was passed in.
 Else, the `handle_incomplete_fn` will be called on it if the function exists, or it will simply pass.

 **Handling Incomplete Records**